MetaHG/Reddit-opinions-polarization/README.md

 In the recent months following the 2016 American election, many media outlets have argued about an increase in social divisiveness and the polarization of political opinions.
 The intensification of political debates as well as a growing inability to find common grounds are seen as direct consequences of this divide.

-Many of these organization point at modern social media as a potential cause of this polarization.
+Many of these organizations point at modern social media as a potential cause of this polarization.
 Their inherent filter bubbles and a promotion of extreme opinions create fertile ground for disrespectful debate, especially when it meets little consequence.

 Through an analysis of the wide range of political and social discussions available on Reddit, our goal is to measure and analyze how this polarization of opinions has evolved over time in order to confirm or disprove this hypothesis.
 After defining clear metrics for social divisiveness and controversy, we would like to compare them among the different communities of Reddit, as well as understand what topics are the most contentious.